johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

     };
 ```

 Let's review the purpose of this chunk of code.
 This is (in terms of the concepts we started out with), our **inner callback** &#8212; the function that will be passed in our Faye client API `subscribe()` call to handle inbound messages.
 As we handle each message in this function, we are converting the sequence back into an Observable stream.
-We do that by taking the following steps for each inbound message from Faye:
+We do that by taking the following steps **for each inbound message received from Faye**:

 1. Deserialize it and destructure it, leaving us with an `error`, `response` and `isDisposed` value for each inbound message
-2. Determine if the Observable stream has errored or is complete
+2. Determine if the **inbound message stream** has errored or is complete
-3. Handle errors appropriately
-4. Handle the next value in the stream until the `isDisposed` property is truthy, indicating the end of the stream coming from the server
+3. Emit an observable value, based on the message

 As in any normal *observable subscriber function*, we handle these cases with the `observer.error()`, `observer.next()` and `observer.complete()` calls.
 If this confuses you, remember that all of this plugs into the Observable we created in our `send()` method.
-You might take a minute to [grok](xxx) all of this, and if it's still a little fuzzy, you can visit my [mini Observable factory tutorial here](xxx).
+You might take a minute to [grok](https://en.wikipedia.org/wiki/Grok) all of this, and if it's still a little fuzzy, you can visit my [mini Observable factory tutorial here](xxx).

 #### Handling Unsubscribe

 Any *observable subscriber function* must return a way to unsubscribe from the Observable.
 This is part of the Observable creation pattern.
 The unsubscribe method can be called by the user; more often, it is called automatically when the Observable stream ends (e.g., when the final message is returned from our remote responder).

-The last bit of code in `handleRequest()` takes care of that:
+The last bit of code in `handleRequest()` fulfills this contract for our *observable subscriber function*:

 ```typescript
     return () => {